 You can also create “nested’ or hierarchical categories for your posts …

-(Hierarchical list of post categories)
+(Create a hierarchical list of post categories)

-To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ dropdown menu …
+To create a nested category, add a “child” category and then select a “parent” category from the ‘Parent’ dropdown menu …

-To add a new category while creating or editing a post:
+If you need to add a new category while creating or editing a post:

-- Click on +Add New Category,
+- Click on the ‘+Add New Category’ link,

 - Click on Add New Category …

-How To Remove Post Categories
+How To Remove Post Categories In WordPress

-Deleting Single Categories
+How To Delete Single Categories